HR Glossary > Grievance

 What is Grievance?

 A grievance is when the employees are dissatisfied with the company’s policies, working conditions, manager’s behavior, etc. It generally occurs when there is a difference in what is expected and what is received from the company.
-In order to keep the employees motivated, many companies have a grievance policy in place to ensure timely addressing of their grievances.
+When employees have concerns, it's crucial to tackle them appropriately by the leadership team.
+Because it not only lowers employee motivation but also affects the work environment.
+If these issues aren't resolved, they could lead to significant disputes in the company, which can also demotivate other employees.
+In order to keep the employees motivated, many companies have a grievance policy in place to ensure timely addressing of their injustice.

 For example,

-• An organization has 50 employees and 4 departments.
+- An organisation has 50 employees and 4 departments.

-• One of the employees who didn't receive the appraisal raised a grievance against the manager and the management as he felt discriminated against by the other employees.
+- One of the employees who didn't receive the appraisal raised a injustice against the manager and the management as he felt discriminated against by the other employees.

 What Are Grievance Procedure And Redressal?